zdne/zdne-old.org/resume.md

 ### Project Manager & Team Lead

 Led a team of developers working on the API description product.
-Team delivered the high-performance API description language parser as well as its infrastructure.
+Team delivered the high-performance API description language parser that is the backbone of Apiary SaaS infrastructure.

-TODO: expand

 ### Developer